Your startup’s diversity policy doesn’t work

 Here’s where we get to the nastiest part about the diversity crisis.
 You are either hiring for level of experience, or you’re hiring for diversity of experience.
 Stop waiting for those two things to coincide.

-Hire for potential,
+Hire for potential, then train

 The startup Fresh Tilled Soil has launched an internal, highly competitive apprenticeship from which it hires.
 One of our hackers is a member of the current cohort.
 The Grommet has taken one of our hackers as a summer intern, during which he has been given a suggested path toward full-time employment.
 Another one of our coders has started at the Globe as an apprentice.
 Today he’s full time and full stack.
 Akamai has introduced an “Akamai Tech Academy,” which is an internal boot camp from which it will hire.
 Wayfair and Intrepid have done much the same.